 But university buildings have begun to empty.
 Several university buildings are closing at 4 p.m. and 5:30.
 Michell Dimuro, a manager at the book store and Massachusetts native said this is her first hurricane.
 "I'm worried about it," she said, "even though other people don't seem to be."
 She told a student employee on the phone that they plan to be open tomorrow but they're playing it "minute-by-minute."

 "Just charge your phone and crank the A/C," she said over the phone

-Greg Stanley reporting from Collier County 4:02 p.m.
+Greg Stanley reporting from the Collier County Emergency Operations Center 7:30 p.m.

 With the eye of the storm just about due east, Collier County emergency officials are cautiously optimistic that the area will be spared any major damage.

 “We’re going to have intermittent rain and wind throughout the night,” said Dan Summers, director of emergency services.
 “It looks like the track has held rather steady and consistent.
 It’s moving forward at 13 to 14 mph and a little east.
 So it’s looking really good.
 We’re very fortunate.”

 The county opened up its Emergency Operations Center and will keep a partial staff on throughout the night in case the weather turns.